MarcusWesterberg/Comorbidity-adjusted-life-expectancy/README.md

 Fast computation of life expectancy using a compressed version of the method based on a GAM model (requires R package mgcv)

 See example fastCALE_example.R script

+If you use code and estimates from this repository in your research, please cite Westerberg M, Garmo H, Ludvigsson JF, Stattin P, Gedeborg R. Comorbidity-adjusted life expectancy using comprehensive summary measures of medical history: nationwide, population-based study in Sweden.
+Eur J Epidemiol.
+2026 Aug 20. doi: 10.1007/s10654-026-01453-8.